aarushi50/BINGO-A-Monte-Carlo-Application/README.md

 ## Assumptions and Limitations:

-1. Each particiapnt buys only one ticket for a game.
+1. Each participant buys only one ticket for a game.
 2. Minimum number of players in one game is 10.
 3. Maximum number of players in one game is 100.
 4. No coinciding winning occurs.
+5. This simulation is applicable to U.K. Bingo only.

 ## Hypothesis or hypotheses before running the simulation: